The UPMA Revolution

 It’s not that simple though!

-Keeping aside the above case of my friend who chose to quit her job and could afford to do it, thanks to her husband’s high-paying job; let’s look at millions of women who lost their job due to various reasons including the pandemic or the current layoffs or even due to societal expectations of marriage and child-rearing.
+Keeping aside the above case of my friend who chose to quit her job and could afford to do it, thanks to her husband’s high-paying job; let’s look at millions of women who lost their jobs due to various reasons including the pandemic or the current layoffs or even due to societal expectations of marriage and child-rearing.
 How many of them ended up doing the same?
 Cooking fancy meals since they don’t have other jobs?

 Even today, when it comes to deciding “what’s for dinner?”, everyone looks at the woman of the house for an answer.
 And women who cook fancy meals get appreciated over women who cook simple dishes.
 This puts immense mental pressure on women who also go for a job outside.
 Many end up burnt out trying to balance this Master chef cum doctor cum nurse cum teacher cum home manager role along with their official roles.
 And as a result, some of them choose to quit their jobs in due course.

 You might remember, during the pandemic lockdown, there was a rise in Facebook and Instagram posts with fancy dishes from every household.
-Just like the “men’s underwear index” in economic theories of recession, it would be an interesting research to find the correlation between such fancy cooking displays and unemployment rates in an economy!
+Just like the “men’s underwear index” in economic theories of recession, it would be interesting research to find the correlation between such fancy cooking displays and unemployment rates in an economy!

 Are we, as a society able to provide jobs to such women?
 What are we doing to enable this transformation of fancy meals to an easy upma?

 Though on one side, we have the imminent fear of Artificial intelligence taking away jobs to millions worldwide, on the other side, we see the high potential of technology and innovation that can enable and solve societal problems.
 And it’s high time, women are invited, involved, and pushed into solving these problems.
-Developing countries have to tap the huge reservoir of talent in order to triple the economy and also empower women.
+Developing countries have to tap the huge reservoir of talent to triple the economy and also empower women.
 Women’s problems can be solved better by women and this is yet another opportunity.
 I always get fascinated to see how women think so creatively even in decorating a plate of pasta, imagine, how they can design new businesses and solve societal problems!

-This International Women’s day, let’s actualize the UN theme of “DigitALL- Innovation and Technology for Gender equality” by enabling more women to make simpler dishes at home and leave the complicated ones to a chef.
+This International Women’s Day, let’s actualize the UN theme of “DigitALL- Innovation and Technology for Gender equality” by enabling more women to make simpler dishes at home and leave the complicated ones to a chef.

 We need simpler and easier breakfast and lunch items to be made in Indian kitchens (and similar nations where women spend a lot of time cooking complicated dishes) which will free our women to spend their creative energies on solving bigger societal problems.
 We also need enough jobs and opportunities to be created for these women so that they need not spend their time in fancy meal preparation.
-We need organisations and Governments to provide avenues for nurturing women’s leadership and entrepreneurship so that they generate more jobs for women.
+We need organizations and Governments to provide avenues for nurturing women’s leadership and entrepreneurship so that they generate more jobs for women.

 Yes, now, it’s time for the UPMA REVOLUTION!